 UW–Madison Department of Obstetrics and Gynecology Chair Ellen Hartenbach, MD

-Statements from our department and professional organizations in response to the Dobbs decision:
+Statements from our department and professional organizations in support of access to abortion care:

 CORE is committed to continuing to work toward our mission.